Challenge 4: Green Treasures – My Food Story

 |On-time entry submission (late entries may not receive points)|

 Available spaces will be filled on a first-come, first served basis.
-To register, please click here. – Coming Soon!
+Registration will be open between Wednesday, December 15, 2021 to January 12, 2022 at 5:00 pm.
+To register, please click here. – CLOSED.

 FAIRCHILD FIELD TRIP EXTENSION:

 Bring your class on a virtual field trip at Fairchild.
 Please visit Explorer Field Trip Programs for more information.

 For more information on how your submission will be evaluated, see Challenge 4 Evaluation Sheet

 STATE ACADEMIC STANDARDS:

 This Challenge meets various state standards, visit Challenge 4 Benchmarks

 Background information on Ethnobotany